Spicy Perfumes Are Having a Moment—These Are the Ones I Can't Stop Wearing

 Fragrance family: Soft spicy

-This is my favourite Phlur scent and another frequently-worn perfume that always attracts compliments.
-The spicy elements (saffron, amber, and musk) are balanced out by delicate notes of bergamot, lemon, and jasmine.
+This is my favourite Armani scent and another frequently-worn perfume that always attracts compliments.
+The spicy elements (saffron, amber, and musk) are balanced out by delicate notes of citrus.

 Fragrance family: Dry spicy

 The spicy notes may dominate in the above lineup, but they certainly don't feel overwhelming when you smell and wear this fragrance.
-To me, this is the perfect winter fragrance, evoking the woody and smoky scents encountered on a forest walk.
+To me, this is the perfect spicy scent holiday, and it sits delicately on the skin and smells beautiful against the backdrop of dry heat and sun-kissed skin.

 Fragrance family: Woody spicy

-Spicy notes are used frequently throughout Byredo's fragrance lineup—more so I think than in most other fragrance brands.
-My favourite spicy Byredo perfume is Black Saffron, which is woody but in a light papery way.
-The rich, fruity notes of pomelo, rose, and raspberry add an interesting contrast.
+Spicy notes are used frequently throughout Byredo's fragrance lineup—more so, I think, than in most other fragrance brands.
+My favourite spicy Byredo perfume is Black Saffron Absolu, a more concentrated version of the original EdP.
+It's woody but in a light papery way, and the rich, fruity notes of rose and raspberry add an interesting contrast.

 Saffron is definitely a key note in the spicy fragrance revival (you'll find it in most of the perfumes in this round-up).
 It's warm, a little bit earthy, a little bit leathery, and above all smells expensive.
-This statement-making perfume is the kind that turns heads when you enter a room, lasts on skin from dawn to dusk, and lingers satisfyingly in your knitwear.
-It also won a Who What Wear UK Next in Beauty fragrance award.
+This statement-making perfume is the kind that turns heads when you enter a room, lasts on skin from dawn to dusk, and lingers satisfyingly as you sip cocktails watching the sunset.

 Fragrance family: Sweet spicy